neurosnap/erock.io/content/blog/listifi-tech-stack/index.md

 adopted from [express](http://expressjs.com/).

-I originally went with [prismajs](https://www.prisma.io/) but ultimately found the library too limited and restrictive.
+I originally went with [prismajs](https://www.prisma.io/) but ultimately found the library is too limited and restrictive.
 I would highly recommend people use it if they are using `graphql`, but for a simple RESTful API, I found it couldn't do even the simplest of SQL queries.